andimeier/timetracker/README.md

 ### Redis session store

-You must have a Redis server installed.
+For using the Redis session store, you must have a Redis server installed.
 For Ubuntu or Debian, this would be something like:

     apt-get install redis-server